3336 Bradshaw Road, Suite 140

 We provide ABA services for children through California Regional Centers.
 California Regional Centers are nonprofit private corporations that contract with the California Department of Developmental Services to provide or coordinate services and support for individuals with developmental disabilities.

 Courtney received her Bachelor of Science in Psychology from the University of Louisville in Kentucky.
-During her undergrad and first semester of grad program, Courtney worked at a Mental Health hospital.
-During this time, Courtney was introduced to the field of ABA.
-Courtney became a BCBA in May 2013 and moved to Dallas, TX.
-She worked as a Behavior Supervisor for Behavior Frontiers in the Dallas office for a slightly over 2 years until she transferred to the Sacramento office as Clinical Director.
-Courtney has worked in residential facilities with children and teens with behavior difficulties, as well as kids with autism since 2010.
-She has experience implementing ABA strategies in home, school, clinic, daycare, and community settings.
+During her undergrad and first semester of grad program, Courtney worked at a Mental Health hospital where she was introduced to the field of ABA.
+Courtney became a BCBA in May 2013 and moved to Dallas, TX where she worked as a Behavior Supervisor for Behavior Frontiers.
+Two years later Courtney was promoted to the position of Clinical Director and transferred to Behavior Frontiers’ Sacramento office.
+She has worked in residential facilities with children and teens with behavior difficulties, as well as children with autism since 2010.
+Courtney has experience implementing ABA strategies in home, school, clinic, daycare, and community settings.